Robeff-Technology/clap_b7_driver/README.md

 Before proceeding with the installation, ensure you have the following prerequisites:

-1. ROS2 Humble Hippo: Make sure you have a working ROS2 Humble installation.
+1. ROS2 Humble: Make sure you have a working ROS2 Humble installation.
 If you don't have ROS2 Humble installed, you can follow the official installation instructions: [ROS2 Installation Guide](https://docs.ros.org/en/humble/Installation.html).

 2. Build Tools: Ensure you have the necessary build tools and dependencies installed on your system.